north108/ada-pets-node/README.md

 * `showDetails`
   * `setResult` should be passed the `Object` that represents the pet.
   * `setError` should be passed an error message.
 (You may need to write this.)
+    * The tests for this wave are looking for an error message that will **include** two specific words inside of the string.
+(It does this with Regex).
+Part of this wave is to read through the tests and determine what two words should be inside of the error message string.
+What two words are expected to be in this error message?
+Work with a neighbor on this in order to find out.

 ## Wave 3: Remove Pet